DeanLemans/deanlemans.github.io/content/00-raw/wanted_choice_partialy_recoverd.md

 ---
 publish: true
-title: Dream
+title: wanted_choice_partialy_recoverd
-description: a dream i had, i wrote it down half aspleep, it felt so important, like something i wanted to do and didt do, anthor place another time. an ideal to be reached
+description: a dream i had, i wrote it down half aspleep, daydreaming, halucinating or what not
-aliases:
+aliases: wanted_choice_partialy_recoverd
-  - dream
-modified: 2026-02-24
+modified: 2026-03-17
 tags:
   - dream
+created: 2026-03-17
 ---

-# 2025-10-end (written)
+# wanted_choice_partialy_recoverd

+(10/??/2025)
 Tech dev where we create pods to dive in dream/substance/dreams/subconsious/alieshive/dead god/dead primordial/comatose being.
 We wer the best/chosen/last, a growthsubstance discovered, beneficial is small dose/harm = harm. .
 Normally giant ship with large crew to travel(dream/stars/dead world/past that wasn't), solo tea, she/i went alone, discovered truth/cure/being/UNKNOWN, WANTES TO COME BACK, BUT WEAKENED SHIP HULL BEACH, airlock failing, went into pod to try to live/transfer/be, failure/partial/half/splintered/split/help/stuck, had to use the pink/mutation/gamma/atomic/, you were durable to it due to long exposure, only HOPE.
 Rescue yook to long(ALSO BECAME STUCK/SPLINT, BUT YOU HELP?
 YOUR FACE WAS/NODY MUTATED MERGE WITH POD?PARYIALLY , INSIDE/OUT/TRUTH BECAME REVEALED/NLDY/SIGNALESTABLISHED.